-The Corporation recognized \$685,766 and \$1,200,000 as other operating revenue in the consolidated statements of operations and changes in net assets (deficit) without donor restrictions in 2021 and 2020, respectively. \$477,967 was recorded as deferred revenue in the consolidated balance sheets as of September 30, 2020.
-Management believes the amounts have been recognized appropriately as of September 30, 2021.
+The Corporation recognized approximately \$94,000 as other operating revenue in the consolidated statements of operations and changes in net assets (deficit) without donor restrictions in 2022.
+The Corporation did not recognize any additional amounts as other operating revenue in the consolidated statements of operations and changes in net assets (deficit) without donor restrictions in 2023.
+Management believes the amounts have been recognized appropriately as of September 30, 2023 and 2022.